Towards Domain-Generalized Open-Vocabulary Object Detection: A Progressive Domain-invariant Cross-modal Alignment Method: Methodology

-Under the DG-OVOD setting, the core challenge lies in the domain-induced variance of visual embeddings $f_r$, which triggers an alignment-drift, causing a huge performance drop on novel categories, which lack explicit supervision, necessitating a mechanism to enforce domain-invariant cross-modal alignment.
+Under the DG-OVOD setting, the core challenge lies in the domain-induced variance of visual embeddings $f_r$.
+This variance can trigger alignment drift and cause substantial performance degradation on novel categories, which lack explicit supervision.
+A mechanism for improving domain-invariant cross-modal alignment is therefore needed.

-To empirically validate this alignment-drift hypothesis, we evaluate a broad set of representative OVOD methods on our DG-OVOD benchmark, detailed in Table~\ref{table:coco-c} and Table~\ref{table:coco-o}.
-Since novel-category generalization in these methods is entirely contingent on cross-modal alignment~\cite{wu2023aligning, zhong2022regionclip, bangalath2022bridging, zhao2022exploiting, wu2023cora, wang2024sia, kim2024retrieval, wang2025ov}, their catastrophic performance drop, averaging over 50\%, is a direct proxy for cross-modal alignment collapse.
-Critically, this failure is not merely a loss of precision but a structural breakdown of the semantic manifold: rankings under clean conditions fail to predict robustness under shift.
-This systematic evidence confirms that current alignment mechanisms, while effective in stationary environments, lack the domain-invariant correspondence to anchor novel-class signals against visual perturbations.
-This fundamental blind spot in the existing paradigm directly motivates the invariant alignment approach developed in the following section.
+To empirically examine this alignment-drift hypothesis, we evaluate a broad set of representative OVOD methods under our DG-OVOD evaluation benchmark, detailed in Table~\ref{table:coco-c} and Table~\ref{table:coco-o}.
+The results show that rankings under clean conditions do not always predict robustness under shift.
+This evidence suggests that current alignment mechanisms, while effective in stationary environments, may lack sufficiently stable cross-domain correspondence to anchor novel-class signals against visual perturbations.
+This limitation motivates the progressive alignment approach developed in the following section.